 - Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as:

-- collection agents based inside the EU;
+- collection agents based inside the EEA;

-- Solicitors based inside the EU.
+- Solicitors based inside the EEA.

 - Identity and Contact Data from publicly available sources such as: